 Architectural Technology | Architecture | Cultural Resource Management and Policy Analysis | Environmental Design | Landscape Architecture | Other Architecture | Urban, Community and Regional Planning

 A two-day conference on the benefits of creating urbanity in weak-market cities gathers twenty-one international experts in architecture, landscape architecture, and urban design, as well as planning, policy, finance, economics, and real estate development.
 Participants share strategies for cities whose urban character has devolved radically due to economic, demographic, and physical change - cities that are now considered "formerly urban."

 Robbins, Mark; Miner, Stephanie; Cantor, Nancy; Czerniak, Julia; Petrucci, Darren; Wolff, Jane; Clutter, McLain; Morrison, Hunter; Rich, Damon; Griffin, Toni L.; and Mitchell, Don, "Formerly Urban: Projecting Rust Belt Futures" (2010).
-Full list of publications from School of Architecture.
+School of Architecture - All Scholarship.
 207.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution 3.0 License.

 Architectural Technology Commons, Cultural Resource Management and Policy Analysis Commons, Environmental Design Commons, Landscape Architecture Commons, Other Architecture Commons, Urban, Community and Regional Planning Commons